 If pizza or burger action sounds like your kind of brunch, head for The Haus Hahndorf in the Adelaide Hills

-Hahndorf bacon can also be added to an order of jaffa waffles – plain or choc-chip waffles served with Belgian chocolate sauce, candied orange and Chantilly cream.
+Hahndorf bacon can also be added to the jaffa waffles – plain or choc-chip waffles served with Belgian chocolate sauce, candied orange and Chantilly cream.
 Vegetarians can plump for the pumpkin sourdough with avocado, basil pesto and dukkah, the mushroom ragu and chargrilled broccolini on sourdough or the eggs Florentine.
 Drinks menu includes Belgian hot chocolate and freshly juiced local fruit and veg.

 Mister Sunshine’s Café, Thebarton